ben-jacobson/Remora-STM32F4xx-PIO/README.md

     - Encoder modules yet to be ported.
     - Linker scripts to be built for a range of F4xx builds
 - Adhoc todos:
+    - Relook at the note inside the configuration.h file, it references outdated syntax for how the file is to be built.
     - ADC - move MSP init code into class
     - Clear up conflict in DMA IRQs between SPI and Ethernet comms modules, just some simple include guarding will suffice.
     - Test out differnet clock config code, what's different between the boards?